-The following are considered cheating: Discussing code Showing anyone your code Looking at anyone else's code Having anyone else produce code for you Having anyone else correct your code for you Any code copied from another source must be clearly cited.
+- Showing anyone your code

+- Looking at anyone else's code

+- Having anyone else produce code for you

+- Having anyone else correct your code for you

+Any code copied from another source must be clearly cited.
 Provide as a comment in the code the exact URL where the code was copied from.
 Code that is provided by the instructors is allowed as long as the code is clearly cited as being provided by the instructors.
 Of course, if you have violated the spirit of the project, you will earn zero points.
 Copying code without citing it is cheating.

 A student who shares code with another student will be treated the same as the person who does the copying.
 Keep your own code safe.

 The penalty for each instance of cheating, whether on a quiz, exam, or homework project, will be a zero for that assignment and a lowering of the final grade by one letter (e.g. from B to C).
 More egregious cheating may result in failing the class.

 In addition to any penalties imposed by the instructor, all cheating and plagiarism infractions will be reported in writing to the Associate Dean for the program, the Associate Dean of Faculty, the Dean of Student Affairs, and the Dean.
 They will review and determine if expulsion should be recommended.
 The report will become part of the student's record.

 The appropriate people to refer to for help in homework projects are the TAs and the instructors.
 They can look at your code and help you with it.
 See them during office hours.

+Communicat ion Guidelines

+Given that:

-Communication Guidelines Given that: There are very many students in 95-702, so dealing with lots of individual email doesn't scale.
-Other students often have the same questions you do There are TA and instructor office hours Regarding Class Absences: 1 Destruction of the destruction of the second s
+- There are very many students in 95-702, so dealing with lots of individual email doesn't scale. - Other students often have the same questions you do - There are TA and instructor office hours

-Pioodooning general approaches to conting the project de long de lie code le dioedoodd
+Regarding Class Absences:

-Don't send us small we don't need to know

-• Come to office hours if you have residual questions.
+- Don't send us email, we don't need to know. - You are responsible for the content. - Come to office hours if you have residual questions.